Visit America’s Largest

 Announcements

-• The Saturdays of Magic!
-The American Museum of Magic is trying something new this winter.
-Every third Saturday from November to March will have the museum open later in the day than our usual schedule.
+• The Saturday Magic Show!
+The American Museum of Magic holds a magic show every Saturday at the museum at 2 PM.
 For dates and details check out our events page.

 • Want to come in outside of our usual hours?
 Call the museum and make a special appointment for a visit of the museum!